openmrs/openmrs-contrib-rest-api-docs/source/includes/Orders/order.md

 ### Delete an order

-* Delete or Retire an order by its UUID.
+* Delete or void an order by its UUID.
 If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     #### Query Parameters